-ENGR 494 - COOPERATIVE EDUCATION (0 - 2)
+ENGR 490 - INTERNSHIP (0 - 2; 4)

-Individual contract arrangement involving students, faculty, and cooperating industries to gain practical engineering experience in an off-campus setting.
+Individual contract arrangement involving students, faculty, and cooperating industries to gain practical engineering experience.
+A minimum of 30 hours of approved activity/experience must be completed for each credit earned.
+Internship credit is restricted to the major field of study.
+See the Internship Program in the Nondepartmental section of the Bulletin.
 Prerequisite: Permission of the Dean of the School of Engineering.
 Graded S or NC.
+(Course fees apply for students enrolled for 0 credit.)